 In the Spring of 2022, the Town of Pelham began work on the creation of its Master Plan as an update to the 2002 Master Plan.
-The planning process was guided by a Master Plan Subcommittee composed of 15 volunteers.
-A single member from each Board and Committee in Pelham was appointed to this Master Plan Subcommittee to advise the Town's planning staff and the consultant, Resilience Planning & Design LLC, of Plymouth, NH.
-This eighteenmonth project was broken into four distinct phases, which are pictured to the right.
+The planning process was guided by a Master Plan Subcommittee which was composed of 15 volunteers.
+A single member from each Board and Committee in Pelham was appointed to this Master Plan Subcommittee to advise the Town's planning staff and the consultant, Resilience Planning & Design.
+This eighteen-month project was broken into four distinct phases, which are pictured to the right.